johntyree/blag/posts/2015-08-18-arithmanic.md

 Who knows?
 I don't.
 Mental math is hard.
 Personally, I'm pretty terrible at it.

-It's useful though and so I decided it was time to improve.
+It's useful though, and so I decided it was time to improve.
 My first step was to buy a little Android app called [Math Workout][math app].
 It's a simple app, but it's also a joy to use.
 Kudos to them and I hope they are making money off of it.